 SETstatement).
 This was not previously supported, or documented as permitted, but is flagged as an incompatible change in case existing code inadvertently used this construct.
 It remains permissible to assign

 DEFAULTto parameters or local variables now results in a syntax error.

 After an upgrade to MySQL 5.6.6 or later, existing stored programs that use this construct produce a syntax error when invoked.
 If a mysqldump file from 5.6.5 or earlier is loaded into 5.6.6 or later, the load operation fails and affected stored program definitions must be changed.

 In MySQL, the

-attribute.
-(Columns of other data types, if not
+NOT NULLattribute.
+(Columns of other data types, if not explicitly declared as

 Those nonstandard behaviors remain the default for

 TIMESTAMPbut as of MySQL 5.6.6 are deprecated and this warning appears at startup: